 - 1. Values shown are estimates at end of each year and are not guaranteed. - 2.
 Projected pension pot values are shown in today's terms. - 3.
-The starting fund size is assumed to be £10,000 and this person is 42 years old.
+The starting fund size is assumed to be £14,000 and this person is 46 years old.
 This member is assumed to retire at 65.
+These figures broadly represent the youngest member of the membership and its corresponding pot size.
 As there are no active members of the Scheme, the member is assumed to make no further contributions to the Scheme. - 4.
-Charges assumed for each individual fund are as provided by Scottish Widows as at 31 December 2019, shown earlier in this Statement.
+Charges assumed for each individual fund are as provided by Scottish Widows as at 31 December 2020, shown earlier in this Statement.
 Where funds have negative transaction costs over the period of this Statement, we have assumed these costs to be nil, as negative costs are not expected to continue consistently over time. - 5.
 The Regulations require that, where possible, the transaction costs used in these illustrations are based on an average of those for the five years to Scheme Year End.
-However, Scottish Widows have only been able to provide them for 2019, and the funds have only been provided for the Scheme since 2019.
-Consequently, the transaction costs used in these illustrations are for the year to 31 December 2019, as shown earlier in this document - 6.
+However, Scottish Widows have only been able to provide them for 2020, and the funds have only been provided for the Scheme since 2020.
+Consequently, the transaction costs used in these illustrations are for the year to 31 December 2020, as shown earlier in this document - 6.
 Inflation is assumed to be 2.5% per annum. - 7.
 The projected gross growth rates for each fund are based on assumptions provided by the Scheme's adviser Mercer, as follows:

-MOST POPULAR AND MOST EXPENSIVE FUND: ACTIVE DIVERSIFIED GROWTH FUND 5.0% p.a. before inflation CHEAPEST FUND AND GREATEST EXPECTED RETURN FUND: PASSIVE UK EQUITY FUND 6.0% p.a. before inflation LOWEST EXPECTED INVESTMENT RETURN: PASSIVE CASH FUND 1.5% p.a. before inflation
+MOST POPULAR FUND: Active Diversified Growth Fund 2.6% p.a. after inflation MOST EXPENSIVE FUND: Active Sustainable Equity Fund 3.0% p.a. after inflation CHEAPEST FUND AND GREATEST EXPECTED RETURN FUND: Passive UK Equity Fund 3.0% p.a. after inflation LOWEST EXPECTED INVESTMENT RETURN: Passive Cash Fund -1.5% p.a. after inflation

-ILLUSTRATION 3:
+ILLUSTRATION 3